 We performed many experiments with all algorithms discussed above.
 In this section, we introduce various typical example cases in order to demonstrate the efficacy of the proposed methods.
-While these examples are simple, they illustrate the typical performance of the algorithms.
 In the first test case (model 1), we demonstrate the performance statistics on a set of relatively small instances, namely 100 random 30×15 polytopes.
 For the second and third model we choose hypercubes of dimensions thirty and forty, respectively.
-These hypercube models are interesting since the corresponding number of vertices is known exactly, but too costly to obtain via full enumeration using lrs.
+These hypercube models are interesting since the corresponding number of vertices is known exactly, but too costly to obtain via full enumeration using Irs.
 All tests were executed on a dual-core 3.2Ghz processor.